SeojinBang/MKKC/README.md

 Overview
 ========

 The **MKKC** package performs the robust multiple kernel *k*-means clustering using min-max optimization.
-The method is proposed by Bang and Wu (2018).
+The method is proposed by Bang, Yu, and Wu (2019).
 The main function-`mkkc` performs a robust clustering on multi-view data collected from different sources.
 This package also includes 18 multi-view simulation data generated for illustration purpose.
 We will give a short tutorial on using **MKKC** on the simulation data and assess how robustly it performs when noise and redundancy are present in the multi-view data.

 Installation
 ============